Do You Want To Make More Money On Your Next Job?

-Many consultants are very fortunate in that they are in high demand.
+Many consultants, especially SAP Consultants, are very fortunate in that they are in high demand.
 Their phone is ringing off the hook and their inbox is full of new inbound consulting opportunities.
 But there's a problem, and it is a serious problem.
 You see, the recruiters that are calling you already know you're qualified for the job, but they just want to know the answer to one question - What's your rate?

 So the real question here is, what margin is the recruiter willing to take?
 That's one of the reasons you never want to provide an answer to the 'what's your rate' question unless you know all your numbers.
 You see, there are several villains in this story.
 The first is, why didn't the end client just contact you directly?
 What's the value add of the recruiter who is contacting you?
 Unless he is a SAP Consultant, how is he going to evaluate your skills, as many try to do?
 Will he even present you to his client?
 Is he and his company going to have any delivery responsibility?
 Most likely not, and thus, in addition to trying to get you at the lowest possible rate, he will want you to have a variety of insurance coverages, which are very expensive and getting more so everyday.

 You're not alone in struggling to find the number that works here.
-I've been there as well, in fact, on any given day, I may well receive over a hundred calls and emails with jobs that someone thinks I might be a good fit for.
+I've been there as well, in fact, on any given day, as a SAP Project Manager, I may well receive over a hundred calls and emails with jobs that someone thinks I might be a good fit for.
 I know, many of you might be saying, well then, you must be lucky, you must be making a fortune.
-The truth is, I do ok, but there have been many times where I've taken a job, and been beaten down on my rate or in the much more common scenario, a job for which I am a perfect fit has come in, but I have taken a pass on it becasue the offered rate was far below what I am willing to work for.
-I work in the SAP world, where the demand has been high for many years, but where the story has always been the same, 'our clients have a limited budget, is that the best you can do?'
+The truth is, I do ok, but there have been many times where I've taken a job, and been beaten down on my rate or in the much more common scenario, a job for which I am a perfect fit has come in, but I have taken a pass on it because the offered rate was far below what I am willing to work for.
+I work in the SAP world, where SAP Consultant Rates and the demand for SAP Consultants has been high for many years, but where the story has always been the same, 'our clients have a limited budget, is that the best you can do'?
 The only question has always boiled down to 'what's your rate' which is code for how low will you go?

 But when I started in the SAP world, we flew business class, we earned very, very good rates and customers had to wait on us, because there weren't that many of us.
 Everyone thought we earned way too much, yet were more than willing to pay $400 an hour or more for someone from one of the Big 4.
 Most consultants were home on the weekends, if not Thursdays and people understood, you need to maintain your quality of life, just the same as any other employee of a client's company.
 But then, the on-shoring of off-shore labor began to erode the concept of high-end business consulting.
 Slowly, but surely, you found yourself flying cattle class.
 You were staying at the roach motels of the world.
 You were picking up more and more of the expenses of working on a remote project while doing ever more paperwork just to get reimbursed.
 Your rate was never based on the value you were delivering to your clients.
 Clients also began to be more abusive toward everyone on your team.